 Mistake #2: Using unreliable compensation data

 To prevent errors, avoid self-reported data, or data that’s 12 to 18 months old.
-Instead, find a reputable provider who can give you fresh data that’s relevant to your size, funding stage and industry.
+Instead, find a reputable provider who can give you fresh compensation data that’s relevant to your size, funding stage and industry.

 This is especially critical for pre-IPO companies with wide ranges of maturity – a seed company can’t compare itself to a Series D.

-Once you have your data, drill down to roles, experience levels and location.
+Once you have your compensation data, drill down to roles, experience levels and location.
 And be precise about your needs to get the most relevant information.

 If you’re benchmarking for an emerging industry where data isn’t readily available, look at the industries or segments that your target talent comes from.
-Use that data to inform your plan.
+Use that compensation data to inform your plan.

 Mistake #3: Lacking long-term strategies

 A strong compensation program includes a plan for dilution, refreshes and additional grants, even if you won’t need it for years.

 A plan for significant (and financially responsible) equity reassessment will help attract top talent and encourage them to stay.
 This is especially critical for founder executives who are approaching full vesting from the most recent round of financing.

 Dive deeper into executive compensation